Help Center

 Post what you're looking for (solo or as a squad) and hosts browse those posts to send you offers or invite you to team up.
 Any offers you receive show up under “My offers.”

-AI tools
+Smart tools

-Lease check, concierge, and host AI.
+Lease check, assistant, and host tools.

-How does the AI lease check work?+
+How does the lease check work?+

 Paste your lease text or upload a PDF/image and get a fairness read: a 0–100 score, a verdict (fair / caution / unfair), a plain-English summary, a deposit-safe flag, and clause-by-clause findings with suggestions.
 A lease earns the Fair Lease badge at 75+ and deposit-safe.